MatisseBE/vLARA/README.md

 ## Notes
 All data provided by EC NM.

-Some entries may be included twice.
-Once with the expected area and once with that same area ending in a "Z".
-These are buffer zones around the main area and are for flightplan purposes only.
+Some entries may seem to be be included twice.
+Once with the expected area and once with that same area, but ending in a "Z" (RSA ID + Z).
+These are (Flight plan) buffer zones (aka FBZ) around the main area and are used for flightplan purposes only.
 You may therefor ignore them.

 For flightsimulation only!